pythonik/golang-commons/README.md

 [![codecov](https://codecov.io/gh/pythonik/golang-commons/graph/badge.svg?token=YSMFAR20IF)](https://codecov.io/gh/pythonik/golang-commons)
 [![Unit test](https://github.com/pythonik/golang-commons/actions/workflows/ci.yml/badge.svg)](https://github.com/pythonik/golang-commons/actions/workflows/ci.yml)
 # golang-commons
-This project is a collection of common utilities and libraries for Golang similar to the famous Google Guava and Apache Commons Lang.
+This project is a collection of common utilities and libraries for Golang inspired by Google Guava and Apache Commons Lang.
 It is a work in progress and will be updated as new utilities are added.

 ## Installation